-States/UTs have engaged 2532890 (90%) cook-cum-helpers in the beginning of the FY 2013-14 against the approval of 2829317.
-11 States/ UTs have engaged 100% cook-cum-helper as approved by PAB.
-In the States/UTs of Dadra & Nagar Haveli (61%), Goa (64%) the engagement of cook-cum-helpers is still less than 70% (Annexure X).
-In the beginning of the FY 2013-14 the national average of utilisation of funds for honorarium to cook-cum-helpers is 13% of the annual allocation for the Central Assistance.
-6 States/ /UTs have utilized more than 20% of the allocated funds.
-Less than 20% fund utilization has been reported from rest of the State/ UTs.
+States/UTs have engaged 2474894 (87%) cook-cum-helpers in the second qtr of the FY 2013-14 against the approval of 2829317.
+There is a reduction of three percent in comparison with first qtr.
+13 States/ UTs have engaged 100% cook-cum-helper as approved by PAB.
+In the States/UTs of Goa (67%) and Delhi (0%) the engagement of cook-cum-helpers is still less than 70% (Annexure X).
+In the beginning of the FY 2013-14 the national average of utilisation of funds for honorarium to cook-cum-helpers is 36% of the annual allocation for the Central Assistance.
+6 States/ /UTs have utilized more than 20% of the allocated fund.
 (Annexure-X).

-State/UT governments are requested to engage the cook-cum-helpers as per the norms and requirement on the basis of enrolment of children in the schools and avoid wastage of precious teaching and learning time.
-Necessary arrangements are required to be put in place for timely payment of honorarium to the cook-cum-helpers to keep them incentivised.
+State/UT governments are requested to engage the cook-cum-helpers as per the norms and requirement on the basis of enrolment of children in the schools.
+This will avoid wastage of precious teaching and learning time.
+Necessary arrangements are also required to be put in place for timely payment of honorarium to the cook-cum-helpers to keep them incentivised.

 As you are well aware, preparation of hygienic and wholesome meal under the MDMS is contingent upon the knowledge and skills of staff and cook-cum-helpers engaged for providing meal in the schools.
 The Self Help Groups and Cook cum Helpers (CCH) who are the pillars of the MDMS, mainly come from the deprived sections of the society, where they have limited information about nutrition, cooking processes, health and hygiene, preparation of raw grains and vegetables, recipes, serving skills etc. This staff has also not being provided adequate orientation on issues relating to health, hygiene & cleanliness, not to speak about issues of handling a medical emergency.
 The insufficiently trained staff, at times becomes a big constraint in the effective management of MDMS.

-In this connection the training of Cook cum Helpers are being done in convergence with the Ministry Of Tourism through their State/UT IHMs.
+In this connection the training of Cook cum Helpers is being carried out in convergence with the Ministry Of Tourism through their State/UT IHMs as well as NGOs like Akshaypatra.

-This ten day training course has been fully sponsored by the Ministry of Tourism under their Capacity Building for Service Providers (CBSP) scheme.
-States/UTs like Punjab, Haryana, Chandigarh, Goa are the States were the training has been started and almost two batches have been trained.
-We have received nominations several States/UTs like West Bengal, Tamil Nadu, Gujarat, Uttarakhand, Bihar, Odisha, Daman & Diu, Kerala, Karnataka, Tripura, Assam etc but the training has not been started.
-The nominations are awaited from Madhya Pradesh, Himachal Pradesh, Mizoram and Rajasthan where the IHM is there and ready to do the training of Cook cum helpers.
+This ten day training course has been totally sponsored by the Ministry of Tourism under their Capacity Building for Service Providers (CBSP) scheme.
+States/UTs like Punjab, Haryana, Chandigarh, Goa Dadra & Nagar Havli, Daman & Diu, Madhya Pradesh, Tamil Nadu, Assam, and Odisha have availed of the training programme effectively.